Dr4gon/timer.app/README.md

 ## Why is this all in one file and spaghetti code?

 The reason is simple: **convenience**.
 The timer is designed to be used by anyone regardless of their tech experience.
-Plus as few dependencies as possible, so pure HTML and vanilla CSS.
+Plus as few dependencies as possible, so pure HTML with JS magic and vanilla CSS.

 ## Contributions